 Are your laboratory sample processes fit for purpose?

-When you begin implementing Laboratory Sample Management software, some software vendors will include a review of your existing laboratory processes as part of their project approach.
+When you begin implementing Laboratory Information Management software, some software vendors will include a review of your existing laboratory processes as part of their project approach.

 During this analysis stage, it is important to involve your researchers who use (or will be using) the software regularly and who understand your business requirements.
 This may be achieved through separate internal sessions without the software vendors present.
 These sessions could uncover some surprising and welcome insights into how your team actually works.
 This is also an important step in engaging your users and helps with user adoption of the system.